gvwalgiya/la_seg_challenge_2018/README.md

 1.seperate.py - separates the different layers out of the MRI and manual annotation .nrrd files.
 Also merges the MRI and annotations for every

 2.standardise.py - standardises histogram profiles for different samples.
+I'm not sure the method is good though after looking at more histograms - will revisit.

 sample_code.py - came with the data zip file, used for submissions in the end